 Filmmaking must begin with a solid screenplay.
-This comprehensive workshop is for writers who have a screenplay in progress and are seeking guidance, direction and focus from an accomplished screenwriter.
+This retreat is for writers who have a screenplay in progress and are seeking guidance, direction and focus from an accomplished screenwriter.
 It is equally relevant for those writing a feature-length screenplay or an episodic television script.
 A project may be at any stage of evolution (concept, outline, first draft or rewrite).

 Class time is divided between lectures on the dynamics of screenwriting and discussion of student scripts.
 Participants will have part of each day to work on their scripts.
 The instructor will also be available for one-on-one consultations during the retreat.